carlangas159/chamilo-lms/plugin/remedial_course/README.md

 Create a field to remedial course
 ======

-@todo
-Make sure two extra fields exist in order to enable the "Distribution by entity" and "Distribution by author" reports.

-This plugin adds the extra fields necessary to display "Distribution by entity" and "Distribution by author" reports.
-* For the "Distribution by entity" report to be displayed, it is necessary to have the type of extra user field, with a multiple selector.
-The name of this field must be "company".
-* For the "" Distribution by author "report to be displayed, it is necessary to have the field type extra learning path, with a multiple selector drop-down.
-The name of this field must be "authors".
+The purpose of this plugin is the possibility of adding remedial courses or advanced courses so that, when a course is approved or failed, you can opt for a set of remedial courses or advanced courses.

+* For remedial courses:
+  When activating the plugin, in the test settings, a remedialCourseList field is enabled, where the course (s) to be taken is established if the user fails all the course attempts.
+  For this to work, the number of attempts must be activated and also, have an exam success rate enabled.
+  After the user fails the last attempt, they automatically enroll in the selected courses.

+* For advanced courses:
+  When activating the plugin, in the test settings, the advanceCourseList field is enabled, which allows you to select one or more courses that will be added to the user when they have passed an exam.
+  This function is independent of the number of attempts, but the passing percentage must be established from the test configuration.